1914Jegx/cadmu/docs/AUTOMATION.md

 - Update docs and push to `main`; Pages rebuilds automatically (may take ~1 minute).
 - Social preview assets (logo + banner) are stored under `docs/assets/`; update the repository preview via Settings when they change.

+## Release Automation

+- Release notes are drafted automatically by Release Drafter using [.github/release-drafter.yml](../.github/release-drafter.yml) and the workflow in [.github/workflows/release-drafter.yml](../.github/workflows/release-drafter.yml).
+- Once a milestone is ready, review the draft release, update the changelog if needed, and publish the release/tag.

+## Coverage Reporting

+- The `Coverage` workflow ([.github/workflows/coverage.yml](../.github/workflows/coverage.yml)) runs pytest with coverage and uploads the report to Codecov.
+- Configure the `CODECOV_TOKEN` repository secret before relying on the status check.
+- Coverage thresholds are defined in `codecov.yml`.

 ## Future Automation Ideas

 - **Codecov/Coveralls**: Upload coverage reports to track trends.